Xudangliatiger/RobusTok/README.md

 ## TL;DR

 We present RobusTok, a new image tokenizer with a two-stage training scheme:

-Main training → constructs a robust latent space Post-training → aligns the generator’s latent distribution with its image space
+Main training → constructs a robust latent space.

+Post-training → aligns the generator’s latent distribution with its image space.

 ## Key highlights of Post-Training